As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 8 Surprising Benefits of Earthing Barefoot

-With a little more understanding of what earthing is and the basic concept of how you can do it, it is time to learn about the benefits and exactly why it is so beneficial for you.
+With a little more understanding of what earthing is and the basic concept of how you can do it, here are some of the benefits of barefoot grounding.

 Cortisol is the body’s main stress hormone.
 Better regulation of cortisol production shifts the body from the stressed fight-or-flight mode to the restorative rest-and-relaxation mode.